First Nations Child and Family Services Program

-The First Nation Child and Family Services (FNCFS) program provides funding to assist in ensuring the safety and well-being of First Nation children on reserve by supporting culturally appropriate prevention and protection services for First Nation children and families.
-These services are provided in accordance with the legislation and standards of the province or territory of residence and in a manner that is reasonably comparable to those available to other provincial residents in similar circumstances within Aboriginal Affairs and Northern Development Canada (AANDC) program authorities.
-There are four components to the program including: development; maintenance; operations; and prevention.
-In 2007, the FNCFS program began shifting to an Enhanced Prevention Focused Approach (EPFA).
-This is consistent with provinces that have largely refocused their Child and Family Services programs from protection to prevention services.
-The expected outcome for the FNCFS program is to have a more secure and stable family environment for First Nation children ordinarily resident on reserve.
-The implementation of the EPFA is expected to improve services, cohesion of the family, and life outcomes for First Nation children and families on reserve.
-AANDC also contributes to the funding of day care services for First Nation families in Ontario and Alberta.
+The First Nations Child and Family Services (FNCFS) program provides funding to assist in ensuring the safety and well-being of First Nations children on reserve by supporting culturally appropriate prevention and protection services for First Nations children and their families.
+These services are provided in accordance with the legislation and standards of the province or territory of residence and in a manner that is reasonably comparable to those available to other provincial residents in similar circumstances, within Aboriginal Affairs and Northern Development Canada (AANDC) program authorities.

-For further information on the First Nation Child and Family Services Program in your community, contact the AANDC regional office nearest you.
+For further information on the First Nations Child and Family Services program in your community, contact the AANDC regional office nearest you.